acrlabs/simkube/docs/infra/overview.md

 <!--
 template: docs.html
 -->
-# Prebuilt Simulation Environments Overview
+# SimKube in the Cloud Overview
 SimKube can run wherever you run k8s, from local testing environments to automated CI pipelines.
 For running simulations at scale or integrating SimKube into CI workflows, [Applied Computing Research Labs](https://appliedcomputing.io) provides prebuilt infrastructure components to simplify setup and improve reliability.

 This section documents those components and where you can use them.